actano/advocate/README.md

 [![Dependency Status](https://david-dm.org/actano/advocate.svg)](https://david-dm.org/actano/advocate)
 [![devDependency Status](https://david-dm.org/actano/advocate/dev-status.svg)](https://david-dm.org/actano/advocate#info=devDependencies)

 Your advocate doesn't let you down.
-He checks the licenses of all npm modules of your project.
+He checks the licenses of all npm modules of your project and their transitive dependencies and compares them to a given whitelist.

 ## Installation